 Our clinical experience (and the research) have shown that these exercises should be tailored to the individual.
 They should also be progressed over time by increasing the load or speed at which they’re done.
 Examples of exercises that may form part of your rehab programme, depending on the stage of your recovery, include isometric, isotonic or eccentric heel raises as well as plyometric exercises.

 Where patients (and sometimes clinicians) go wrong is that they either jump in and do exercises that are too hard for their Achilles, causing it to flare up, or they stick to the same set of exercises for weeks and weeks, which has little or no effect.

 It’s also important to strengthen other muscles in your legs and core.
 For example, the glutes are meant to help propel you forward.
 If they are weak, your calf and Achilles may have to work harder, which is not ideal for someone with an Achilles injury.

 That’s why our first step towards fixing your Achilles tendinopathy includes a detailed battery of tests to help us identify all the areas of the body that you need to strengthen.

 The rest of the body is also important

-This is the reason why certain interventions such as orthotics or stability running shoes work really well for some runners with Achilles tendinopathy while it has absolutely no effect on others.
-We make a point of assessing your basic biomechanics (how your body moves and the shape of your feet) during our first assessment to ensure that we address these issues if needed.
+This is the reason why certain interventions such as orthotics or stability running shoes work really well for some people with Achilles tendinopathy while it has absolutely no effect on others.
+We make a point of assessing your basic biomechanics (how your body moves and the shape of your feet) during our assessment to ensure that we address these issues if needed.
 We don’t tend to mess with people’s trainers or orthotics unless we can see a clear reason to.